LibreWeb/Documentation/content/_index.md

 ## Work in Progress

 {{% notice disclaimer %}}
 LibreWeb Browser is still in full development.
-Regardless, a minimal viable product (MVP) is working.
+Nevertheless, a minimal viable product (MVP) is working.
 So you can [**download**](https://gitlab.melroy.org/libreweb/browser/-/releases) the LibreWeb Browser and/or **[contribute](/project/contribute)** to the LibreWeb project!
 {{% /notice %}}